PaNOSC-ViNYL/ase/doc/ase/calculators/turbomole.rst

 provided in the section "Parameters" below.

-The following example demonstrates how to construct a Turbomole calculator object for a Hartree-Fock single-point energy calculation of a neutral singlet
+The following example demonstrates how to construct a Turbomole calculator object for a single-point energy calculation of a neutral singlet
 system:

 .. code:: python